 Keto Blackberry Cobbler

-- Ramekins or small skillet
+- Ramekins, small skillet or baking dish

 - 2 bowls